Analytics

 How much does embedded analytics cost for SaaS?

-Free (Metabase OSS, Bonnard self-hosted) to enterprise pricing (Looker, Tableau).
+Free (Metabase OSS) to enterprise pricing (Looker, Tableau).
 Mid-range tools (Explo, Holistics, Luzmo) charge per-user or usage-based, typically $500-5,000/mo.
-Bonnard Cloud starts at $149/mo usage-based with no per-user pricing.
+If your need is charts inside an AI agent rather than an embedded dashboard, @bonnard/mcp-charts is open source and installs via npm.

 Which embedded analytics tool has the best multi-tenancy?

-Tools with structural multi-tenancy (enforced at the query layer): Bonnard (token exchange + security context), Explo, Holistics.
+Tools with structural multi-tenancy (enforced at the query layer): Explo, Holistics.
 Tools with configuration-based multi-tenancy: Metabase Enterprise (sandboxing), Power BI (Azure AD + RLS).
 Tools with no built-in multi-tenancy: Metabase OSS, Superset, Redash.

 Do any embedded analytics tools support AI agents?